ZoiPer/public-docs/configuration-data.md

 The phone can be automatically configured using *configuration data* located on a remote machine (more specifically, an HTTP server), which is called *provisioning*.

-For more info about how provisioning works and how to set it up, please refer to the *Zoiper provisioning documentation*.
+For more info about how provisioning works and how to set it up, please refer to the [Zoiper5 provisioning documentation](provisioning.md).

 ## Format